TheAmazinGreat/86-Motor-VPF-FFB-Base/readme.md

 * [Gadroc](https://github.com/Gadroc/vpforce-ffb-joystick) - Basis for modifications

 # To be done:
 * 15 deg throw limiter in CAD file is optional.
 Export STLs if you want it or create a different throw limiter using the tool on the VPF discord.
-VPF parametric limiter is not compatible without slight modofication, fix TBD
+VPF parametric limiter requires slight modification, fix TBD
 * Boot clamp has not been tested yet.
 Design changes may be necessary.
 (No change from Gadroc, removed STLs but it is in the CAD file)
 * Add CAD step files.
 *